BRTHrepo/JsonToolboxWebApp/README.md

 - Ensures robust handling of edge cases like `null`.

 ### 3. Comparison
-The `compareJsonValues` function compares two JSON structures recursively:
+- The `compareJsonTrees` function compares two JSON structures recursively:
   - Identifies differences in keys, values, and array sizes.
-- Outputs results as a `UnionDictionary`.
+  - Outputs results as a `ComparisonResult`.
+  - Deep Recursion:
+     The comparison handles nested structures through recursive calls to `compareJsonTrees`.
+  - Type Mismatch Handling:
+     Special `TypeMismatchComparison` cases handle scenarios like comparing arrays vs objects.
+  - Array Index Alignment:
+     When comparing arrays, the code pads shorter arrays with `Null` values to ensure index-to-index comparison:

 ### 4. Filtering
-The filtering logic dynamically adjusts the displayed results based on user selection:
+- The filtering logic dynamically adjusts the displayed results based on user selection:
   - Filters by `same = true`, `same = false`, or shows all entries.
   - The Key Filter Search feature allows users to filter the comparison results by checking if the key contains the provided substring.
   - This functionality ensures a more focused analysis of JSON differences.
   - In the modal, matching results are highlighted, while non-matching fields are shown faded (light gray).
   - The filter and key search only affect the results when you click the "Show Result" button, which opens the modal and displays the filtered comparison there

 ---